 It’s this level of service that I think really makes Beaches feel like somewhere special.

 We visited Jamaica as guests of Beaches.
-I’ll be writing in more detail in a future post about the resort and activities, but if you want to check out Beaches Ocho Rios, then seven nights staying at Beaches Ocho Rios – A Spa, Golf & Waterpark Resort costs from £1,775 per adult and £899 per child.
+Seven nights staying at Beaches Ocho Rios – A Spa, Golf & Waterpark Resort costs from £1,775 per adult and £899 per child.
 Price includes Luxury Included® (all-inclusive) accommodation in a Caribbean Deluxe Family Sized Room, return economy flights from London and resort transfers.
-Valid for travel dates 2nd May – 24th June 2016.
+Prices valid at time of writing.